VDuchauffour/RFCEurope/RFCEurope/README.txt

 This is Beta 7.
 Changes since Beta 6:
 Fixed first contact diplo text of Ivan IV bug
 Renamed Winery improvement to Vineyard
+Almost all (exept pedia and a few other things) are translated into the 5 standard languages